Araceae: Toxicity

-Within the Araceae, genera such as Alocasia, Arisaema, Caladium, Colocasia, Dieffenbachia, Syngonium, Epipremnum, Aglaonema and Philodendron contain calcium oxalate crystals in the form of raphides.
-When accidentally consumed, these may cause edema, vesicle formation, and dysphagia, accompanied by painful stinging and burning in the mouth and throat, with symptoms occurring for up to two weeks after ingestion.
-Patients report feeling a mild to extreme sensation of sand or glass in the esophagus and mouth, depending on amount ingested.
+Within the Araceae family, the majority of species produce calcium oxalate crystals in the form of raphides.
+While it is possible to consume the cooked foliage of certain genera, such as Alocasia, Colocasia, and Xanthosoma, as well as the ripened fruits of Monstera deliciosa, these raphide compounds are irritating (and even dangerous) for many animals, including humans.
+Consumption of raw aroid vegetation may cause edema, vesicle formation or dysphagia, accompanied by a painful stinging and burning in the mouth and throat, with symptoms occurring for up to two weeks, depending on amount consumed.
+In smaller amounts, patients report feeling a mild to extreme sensation of sand or glass in the esophagus and mouth, lasting up to 48 hours.
+Additionally, in heavier instances of ingestion, anaphylactic shock could cause swelling of the throat, restricting breathing.
+The genus Dieffenbachia is famously known as "dumb-cane" for this reason; however, given the presence of irritating compounds across the family, this nickname may be applied to virtually any genera within the Araceae.

 Taxonomy

 Phylogeny

 Phylogeny based on the Angiosperm Phylogeny Website.

 Classification

 One of the earliest observations of species in the Araceae was conducted by Theophrastus in his work Enquiry into Plants.
 The Araceae were not recognized as a distinct group of plants until the 16th century.
 In 1789, Antoine Laurent de Jussieu classified all climbing aroids as Pothos and all terrestrial aroids as either Arum or Dracontium in his book Familles des Plantes.

 The first major system of classification for the family was produced by Heinrich Wilhelm Schott, who published Genera Aroidearum in 1858 and Prodromus Systematis Aroidearum in 1860.
 Schott's system was based on floral characteristics, and used a narrow conception of a genus.
 Adolf Engler produced a classification in 1876, which was steadily refined up to 1920.
 His system is significantly different from Schott's, being based more on vegetative characters and anatomy.
 The two systems were to some extent rivals, with Engler's having more adherents before the advent of molecular phylogenetics brought new approaches.

 A comprehensive taxonomy of Araceae was published by Mayo et al. in 1997.

 Modern studies based on gene sequences show the Araceae (including the Lemnoideae, duckweeds) to be monophyletic, and the first diverging group within the Alismatales.
 The APG III system of 2009 recognizes the family, including the genera formerly segregated in the Lemnaceae.
 The sinking of the Lemnaceae into the Araceae was not immediately universally accepted.
 For example, the 2010 New Flora of the British Isles used a paraphyletic Araceae and a separate Lemnaceae.
 However Lemna and its allies were incorporated in Araceae in the 2019 edition.
 A comprehensive genomic study of Spirodela polyrhiza was published in February 2014.